dcguim/PuzzleSlider/README.md

 Sliding Puzzle Game
 ===================
-This is a simple implementation of: http://en.wikipedia.org/wiki/Sliding_puzzle
+This is a simple implementation of a 3x3 table: http://en.wikipedia.org/wiki/Sliding_puzzle

 The Game still in development stage